datacommonsorg/docsite/api/sheets/get_name.md

 ## Returns {#returns}

 The formula returns the name associated with a specified DCID.
-See the [Examples](#examples) section below for examples of positive returns.
+See the [Examples](#examples) section below for examples of positive return values.

 If a DCID does not exist, the `=DCGETNAME(*dcids*)` formula does not return a value.
 For example, because the “geoId/123123123” DCID does not exist, no value is returned to cell B1 in the following sheet:

 ![alt_text](images/sheets_get_return_error_1.png "image_tooltip")